 - In the Sessions section, specify the number of sessions to display in the Sessions list of the History view.

-In the Session history retention section, specify the number of sessions to keep in the Veeam Backup & Replication database.
+- In the Session history retention section, specify the number of weeks for which Veeam Backup & Replication must keep session information in the configuration database.